npm/npm/doc/cli/npm-logout.md

 ## DESCRIPTION

-When logged into a registry that supports token-based authentication, tell the server to end this token's session.
-This will invalidate the token everywhere you're using it, not just for the current environment.
+When logged into a registry that supports token-based authentication, tell the server to end this token’s session.
+This will invalidate the token everywhere you’re using it, not just for the current environment.

 When logged into a legacy registry that uses username and password authentication, this will clear the credentials in your user configuration.
 In this case, it will _only_ affect